3DStreet/3dstreet-docs/docs/development/alpha-labs.md

 | stopsign | Sets if each side of the intersection has a stop sign.
 Values are set in the order of east, west, north, south.
 0 is false, 1 is true. | '0 0 0 0' |
 | trafficsignal | Sets if each side of the intersection has a traffic signal.
 Values are set in the order of east, west, north, south.
 0 is false, 1 is true. | '1 1 1 1' |
 | crosswalk | ​​Sets if each side of the intersection has a crosswalk.
 Values are set in the order of east, west, north, south.
 0 is false, 1 is true. | '1 1 1 1' |

+## SVG Extrusion Component

+3DStreet SVG import is designed to accept 1 closed path or geometry at a time in a simple SVG format.
+This component accepts a `svgString` and creates a new entity with geometry extruded from the svg and applies the default mixin material grass.
+Extrusion can help to emulate the look of curbs and other surfaces.
+This method requires separates SVG imports for different parts of a scene.